major/MySQLTuner-perl/README.md

 Performance tips
 --

-Metadata statistic updates can strongly impact performance of database servers.
+Metadata statistic updates in MySQL 5.6 and lower can strongly impact performance of database servers.
 Be sure that innodb_stats_on_metadata is disabled.

 ```bash